 While the Diffie-Hellman key exchange is highly effective, the algorithm has a few must-know disadvantages.
 The most notable shortcomings are its lack of authentication and susceptibility to man-in-the-middle attacks:

-- The Diffie-Hellman algorithm establishes a shared secret without checking the identity of involved entities.
+- The Diffie-Hellman algorithm establishes a shared secret without checking the identity of the involved entities.
 The process requires additional mechanisms, such as digital signatures or certificates, to address this limitation.

 Here are a few more noteworthy shortcomings of the Diffie-Hellman algorithm: